mcmatan/TopicEventBus/README.md

 ## Show me this code, and what's in it for me.

 Le'ts build a chat app!

-In this app, we would are going to have multiple conversations screens, each one of them would like to know only about changes to Its conversation.
+In this app, we are going to have multiple conversations screens, each one of them would like to know only about changes to Its conversation.

 First step, create event for conversation update: